5 Utah Music Festivals Adding a Soundtrack to Your Road Trip

 The Utah Festival Opera & Musical Theatre, with its rich 25-year history, offers a multi-faceted experience — one that gives patrons more than exceptional performances on the stage.

-2018 season runs from July to August.
-Read the full story.
+The season typically runs from July to August.

 The University of Utah's Red Butte Garden is a non-profit organization that features more than 100 acres including display and natural gardens, walking paths and natural areas with hiking trails.
 To be clear, Red Butte Garden is the largest botanical garden in the Intermountain West.
 But then folks at Red Butte turned their once-quaint auditorium into a major concert venue complete with assigned seating and general admission lawn seating where people gather on the foothills of the mountains with picnic baskets filled with the finer things to enjoy during the show.